7 Best Form Backend Services in 2026 [Compared]

 5. Netlify Forms

 Netlify Forms is built into the Netlify hosting platform.
 If your site is on Netlify, forms are detected automatically from your HTML and submissions are stored.
+On Netlify’s credit-based plans (accounts created after September 2025), form submissions are free and unlimited as of April 2026.

 What it does well: